PhiweMazi/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a symbolic link in the current directory to /bin/ls named __ls__
+script that copies HTML files from current directory to parentof working directory